German cover letter guide – beat ATS systems & get noticed by local employers

 The actual cover letter

-You will read a lof of tips on how to properly structure your content.
+You will read a lot of tips on how to properly structure your content.
 German cover letters don’t differ so much from what you can find anywhere in the world.
 You should answer the 3 following questions well:

 1. Why you are a good fit or the job: this refers to how well your career/work experience has prepared you to take on the responsibilities listed in the job description.
 You should prove that the path you are on is naturally leading you to this position.